shockwavebot/pers_kb_docs/python/robotframework/README.md

 # Robot framework

-The Robot Framework is an open source, general purpose test automation framework used for acceptance testing and streamlines it into mainstream development, giving rise to the concept of acceptance test driven development (ATDD)
+The Robot Framework is an open source, general purpose test automation framework used for acceptance testing and streamlines it into mainstream development, giving rise to the concept of acceptance test driven development (ATDD). **Python-based, keyword-driven, and acceptance test automation framework.**

 ### Example usage